remisiki/ClusterDE/reference/findMarkers.md

     **classic**: uses default count matrix as simulation input. **pca**: uses PCA approximation as simulation input, faster and more scalable when large number of replicates is needed.

+  - spatial:

+    A vector of 2 strings, the meta data column name representing X and Y coordinates if using spatial data.
+Default is NULL.

 ## Value